clarkwang/postman-sort/README.md

 # How to use

-1. In Postman, export a collection or environment to a JSON file (e.g. `unsorted.json`) in `v2.1` format.
+1. In Postman, export a Collection or Environment to a JSON file (e.g. `unsorted.json`) in `v2.1` format.
 1. Run

     ~~~